bsorgo/beegl/README.md

 # BeeGl

-Beehive monitoring system based on _ESP32 based boards_ and _Node Red_
+Beehive monitoring system based on _ESP32 based boards_ and _Node Red_.
+Main system application is beehive monitoring but can be used also as weather station.

 # Main features

-- Measures weight, temperature and humidity.
-Main application is beehive monitoring but can be used also as weather station
+- Measures weight, temperature and humidity
 - Outbound communication through WiFi and GPRS (2G)
 - Inbound communication using WiFi and Bluetooth (BLE)
 - Web based management API - Web GUI and rest